marksandspencer/nx-plugins/CONTRIBUTING.md

 In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
 Feel free to contact the maintainers if that's a concern.

-## Report bugs using Github's [issues](https://github.com/marksandspencer/nx-plugins/issues)
+## Report bugs using GitHub Issues

 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](https://github.com/marksandspencer/nx-plugins/issues/new).

-## Write bug reports with detail, background, and sample code
+### Write bug reports with detail, background, and sample code

 **Great Bug Reports** tend to have: